kdybek/Custosh/README.md

 # Custosh

-A graphics library for 3D ASCII games.
+A 3D ASCII graphics library.
 Example usage is showcased in the example folder.

 It works only on Windows and requires an NVIDIA GPU.